• Home

 • These include signs of difficulty taking prescriptions as directed, checking on possible medication side-effects, and identifying medications that are on the Beer’s list of medications that older people should avoid or use with caution.

-Because concerned family members often ask me about checking on an older parent, I created a guide with five checklists based on the five sections above.
+Because concerned family members often ask me about checking on an older parent, I’ve written a book, “When Your Aging Parent Needs Help,” that walks families through how to do this; it includes checklists based on the five sections above.

-You can print the guide and use the checklists to spot these red flags that often represent serious safety or health problems.
+You can use the book and checklists to spot these red flags that often represent serious safety or health problems.

-Now, no guide is going to enable you to diagnose your parent.
-And no guide can guarantee that you’ve identified and addresses the most important safety issues.
+Now, no book is going to enable you to diagnose your parent.
+And no book can guarantee that you’ve identified and addressed the most important safety issues.
 You’ll need to work in person with professionals to do that.

 But by being methodical in observing your mom and in documenting your observations, you will make it much easier for professionals to figure out why your mother has developed these behaviors you are concerned about.